SCOPE 1 – NET CHANGE IN OUR TIMBERLANDS

 The rationale for not including the remaining categories is described below:

 Category 2: Capital Goods.
 Scope 3 emissions associated with the purchase of capital goods has not been recognized as being a significant source of emissions in our industry.
-A general review of emissions associated with the purchase of capital goods supports this assumption at this time.
+A general review of the emissions associated with the purchase of capital goods supports this assumption at this time.

 Category 5: Waste Generated in Operations.
 The majority of materials that could become waste from our operations are wood residuals which are either utilized for energy production (via biomass boilers) or used for other products by our downstream customers.
 Emissions from biomass combustion are a renewable source of energy and get reported as biogenic emissions.
-Emissions from materials sent to downstream customers get calculated in category 10 of our Scope 3 inventory.
+Emissions from materials sent to downstream customers get calculated in Category 10 of our Scope 3 inventory.
 We do have some long-term storage of woody debris onsite, which is reported as part of our Scope 1 emissions as methane emissions.

 Category 6: Business Travel.
 We reviewed emissions from business travel utilizing travel expenses from our accounting data.
 The analysis included air travel, hotels, rental car mileage, and mileage reimbursement (for mileage driven in private vehicles for business purposes).
 This did not result in a significant amount of Scope 3 emissions.